Desktop Agent Troubleshooting & FAQ

 Supported Operating Systems

-The Produce8 Agent is currently supported on Windows 11 and MacOS 15 (Sequoia) only.
+The Produce8 Agent is currently supported on:

 How do I start the Desktop Agent?

 The Agent should start automatically after installation—especially if deployed via an RMM.
-If not, you can attempt to launch the agent manually:
+If not, you can attempt to launch the Agent manually:

-On MacOS:
+On macOS:

 - Open Finder and navigate to Applications.